ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Organellar_Genome_Assembly_From_Nuclear-Targeted_Reads.md

 less trimmed_5kplus.fq_RelatedNCBIMitochondrialGenomeSequences_minimap2.paf |awk -F"\t" '($4-$3)>2000 {print $1}' |uniq |seqtk subseq trimmed_5kplus.fq.gz - >MitoNanopore2k.fastq
 ```

-### As an alternative to the step above, we can map reads to the nuclear genome and extract only those that did not map to use for organelle assembly
+### As an alternative to the step above, we can map the reads to the nuclear genome and extract only those that did not map.
+The thought here is that if there is not too contamination in the reads, we will be able to eliminate all reads that are nuclear and keep only low-quality reads, organelle reads, and contamination reads to use for organelle genome assembly.

 ```
 #softlink genome, reads and mapping script